-- Basic operation at speeds greater than 11km/h - High ground speeds.
+- · Basic operation at speeds greater than 11km/h - · High ground speeds.

-- Do not switch on 4WD if the rear wheels are spining.
-This cause severe machine damage. - When switch on 4WD, the button will stay in 4WD pisition but 4WD mechaincs maybe still disengaged.
-Always apply throttle gently and let the wheels move slightly to allow the 4WD mechanics finally engage. - The 4WD indicator on the speedometer will come on when 4WD engaged.
+Do not switch on 4WD/diff-lock if any wheel is spining.
+This may cause severe machine damage.

+When switch on 4WD/diff-lock, the button will stay in 4WD/diff-lock position but 4WD/diff-lock mechanics maybe still disengaged.

+Always apply throttle gently and let the wheels move slightly to allow the 4WD/diff-lock mechanics finally engage.
+Never use the diff-lock during normal driving.
+The vehicle could go out of control.

+NARNINO

 Never Operate this vehicle on HILLS steeper than 15% gradient.
 To prevent flip over on hilly terrain, use the throttle and brake gradually.

 Operation of the ATV in reverse, even at low speeds can be dangerous.
 Steering and control of the ATV can become difficult.